michelbernardods/user-registration-restapi-mongodb/README.md

 ## Getting started

-This is a basic API skeleton written in JavaScript ES2015.
+This is a basic API skeleton written in JavaScript.
 Very useful to building a RESTful web APIs for your front-end platforms like Android, iOS or JavaScript frameworks (Angular, Reactjs, etc).

 This project will run on **NodeJs** using **MongoDB** as database.
 I had tried to maintain the code structure easy as any beginner can also adopt the flow and start building an API.
 Project is open for suggestions, Bug reports and pull requests.